apache/drill/_docs/sql-reference/sql-window-functions/040-sql-window-functions-examples.md

        +-----------------+-----------------+------------+--------+
 You can create a CSV file named emp_sales with this data.

-Drill was installed locally and a workspace was created in the dfs storage plugin instance for the directory where the emp_sales.csv file is located.
+Drill was installed locally and a workspace was created in the `dfs` storage plugin configuration for the directory where the emp_sales.csv file is located.
 See [Installing Drill](https://drill.apache.org/docs/embedded-mode-prerequisites/).

 If you create a CSV file with the data provided, you can create workspace that points to the directory where you store the emp_sales.csv file.
 See [Configuring Storage Plugins](https://drill.apache.org/docs/file-system-storage-plugin/).